Claudiamalesi123/AI-block-explorer-new/README.md

 ### `requirements.txt`

-Specifies the necessary Python libraries:
+Lists the Python packages required for the app.

 ```
 transformers